 Follow Mo’Kelly

-One Response to “Do NOT Celebrate Augusta National’s Admittance of Women”
+One response to “Do NOT Celebrate Augusta National’s Admittance of Women”

 Well stated, Mo’Kelly!
 I couldn’t have said it any better myself.
 There is no joy in Augusta’s actions, just a lot of posturing.